binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The reason being, that in general, as discussed in the [Shared Responsibility Model](#cloud-identify-risks-shared-responsibility-model), the dedicated security resources, focus, awareness, engagement of our major CSPs are usually greater than most organisations have access to.
 This pushes the target areas for the attackers further up the tree.
 People followed by AppSec are now usually the lowest hanging fruit for the attackers.

+### Network Security

+The network between the components you decide to use in The Cloud will almost certainly no longer be administered by your network administrator(s), but rather by you as a Software Engineer.
+That is right, networks are now [expressed as code](#infrastructure-and-configuration-management), and because coding is part of your responsibility as a Software Engineer, the network will more than likely be left to you to design and code, so you better have a good understanding of [Network Security](#network).

 ### Single User Root

 The default on AWS EC2 instances is to have a single user (root).
 There is no audit trail with a bunch of developers all using the same login.
 When ever anything happens on any of these machine instances, it's always the fault of user `ubuntu`.
 There are so many things wrong with this approach.